pbarsic/melanoma-classifier/README.md

 ## Install node packages:
 There are many ways to install Node.js.
 The best way is to use [NVM](https://github.com/nvm-sh/nvm), the Node Version Manager.
 This is similar to using Python virtual environments.
 It's what you want.
+If you are going to make a react page, then you need to bootstrap the project, which is documented [here](https://github.com/facebook/create-react-app).
+This repository already has the react app generated in the `react-app` folder, so you don't need to do that.
 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash
+nvm install 10.16.0

 ```